Last updated on 2026-01-21

 Program overview

-The Computer Systems Technician - Networking program is structured over a duration of two years.
+The Computer Systems Technician program is structured to be completed in two years, divided into three academic semesters.
 The program includes:

-• Opportunities to work towards industry-recognized certifications such as CCNA, CompTIA A+, and MTA.
+- Opportunities to work towards industry-recognized certifications such as CompTIA A+, CompTIA Network+, CompTIA Linux+, and Microsoft Technology Associate (MTA).

-• Option for a paid co-operative education (co-op) work term, subject to availability and academic eligibility.
+- Options for real-world experience through a paid co-operative education (co-op) work term, subject to availability and academic eligibility.

 Featured Experiences

-• Access to state-of-the-art Cisco and Aruba hardware labs.
+- Access to the latest software and equipment in hardware labs.

-• Hands-on experience with network-based operating systems, including Microsoft and GNU/Linux.
+- Hands-on training in network-based operating systems, including Microsoft and GNU/Linux.

 Career Options

-Graduates of the Computer Systems Technician - Networking program can pursue various career paths in Canada, including:
+Graduates of the Computer Systems Technician program can pursue a variety of career opportunities in Canada, including:

-• Technical Support Specialist: Provides assistance to users experiencing technical issues, troubleshooting hardware and software problems.
+- Technical Support Specialist: Provides assistance to users experiencing technical issues with hardware or software.

-• IT Infrastructure Technician: Focuses on the installation, configuration, and maintenance of IT infrastructure components.
+- IT Infrastructure Technician: Focuses on the installation, configuration, and support of IT infrastructure components.

-• Customer Service Support Representative: Offers support and guidance to customers regarding IT products and services.
+- Customer Service Representative: Offers technical support and guidance to customers regarding IT products and services.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.